Server-side Analytics vs Client-side Analytics

 For general traffic data, where you don’t need accurate numbers but instead need to get a general sense of performance and see how the data trends over time, client-side analytics make more sense.
 This gives you the ability to bring in third-party tools that have various types of reports that can be used to give a wide variety of information.
 As an example, think about marketing campaign performance—you need to know if this week’s newsletter generated more traffic than last week and that amount of traffic needs to be pretty accurate but the exact amount of traffic isn’t so important.
 For any third-party tool used, it is important to make sure the impact that tool has on the website’s speed is worth the relative gain to the business from the data provided.

 Important Note: Server-Side and Client-Side Analytics Won’t Match

-If you end up using a mix of both types of analytics tools, which most companies will need to, you’ll notice that the data collected won’t always match.
+If you end up using a mix of both types of analytics tools, as most companies will need to do, you’ll notice that the data collected won’t always match.
 It is common to see ecommerce websites where Google Analytics reports show a lower order volume than the server-side analytics program also tracking orders.
 You might even find two server-side analytics programs don’t match or two client-side analytics programs don’t match.
 Every analytics tool defines metrics differently, even tools of the same type.